crashoverride777/swifty-music/README.md

 pod 'SwiftyMusic'
 ```

-There is now an [app](https://cocoapods.org/app) which makes handling pods much easier

 ### Swift Package Manager

 The Swift Package Manager is a tool for automating the distribution of Swift code and is integrated into the swift compiler.